 Unlike classic camping of hiking, each glamping dwelling has:

-When it comes to the exteriors or interiors, imagination is the limit.
+When it comes to the exteriors or interiors of glamping places, imagination is the limit.
 The most conventional glamping hotel design is a sphere, or bubble.
 Those look a lot like Eskimo igloos.
 However, glamping sites now use structures similar to nomadic yurts and wigwams, light cottages amidst woods and homes in trees, futuristic spaceship-like capsules on cliffs and mountaintops.

 Despite the word “glamping” was first used in the mid-2000s, it goes as far back as the Middle Ages.
 Yes, it is that old!
 At that time, comfortable mobile camps were a luxury only heads of state or army generals could afford.
 While at war or on a journey, they’d bring along a lot of household utensils to set up a mini palace in the wild.